grzeimann/Goldilocks_Documentation/README.md

 ## Telluric Correction

 We take a non-parametric approach to telluric corrections by contructing a principal component basis for physically motivated models from TelFit (Gullikson et al. 2014).
 To inform our PCA construction, we collected all telluric standard star (A0V) observations from Jan-2021 through Sep-2021, totalling 126 observations.
-All of our analysis begins with continuum normalization.
-We explain our steps to estimate the continuum below show an example in the following figure.
+All of our analysis begins with deblazing our spectra.
+We use an LDLS master frame in the Goldilocks calibration folder to deblaze the science fiber and the sky fiber.
+We then subtract the sky fiber from the science fiber (note the normalization correction between the science and sky fiber is accounted for in the deblazing step).
+The nest step is continuum normalization.
+We explain the process to estimate the continuum below and show an example in the following figure.

 ```
 Continuum estimation: